2022 Chevrolet Bolt EUV Trim Levels, Configurations & Comparisons.

 The recovery hooks make a return for this trim level.
 It also gets an illuminated charging port.
 A green ring of light makes it easier to see where the port is.
 There's also a charge-status indicator to keep track of how much juice the battery currently has.
 The exterior of the Premier model also gets some chrome trim and chrome body-side moldings.

-The available Sun and Sound Package allows buyers to upgrade the infotainment system and add on a panoramic sunroof.
-The infotainment upgrades include a navigation system and the Bose premium audio system.
-The available Super Cruise Package allows for hands-free driver assistance on compatible roads.
-It also includes Enhanced Automatic Emergency Braking.
+The available Sun and Sound Package allows buyers to upgrade the infotainment system and enjoy a panoramic sunroof.
+Infotainment upgrades embrace a navigation system and the Bose premium audio system.
+The available Super Cruise Package allows for hands-free driver assistance on compatible roads, as well as Enhanced Automatic Emergency Braking.

 The Premier adds heating for the rear seats as well as for the front seats.
 Illuminated mirrors are added to the two visors up front.
 The rear-view mirror gets an extra camera that's in addition to the HD Surround-View Camera.
 This is the only trim level to have badges to identify what model it is.
 Chevy removed any trim-specific badges for the previous three trim levels.